 Yet as we exit the lift to the hotel’s rooftop bar, Magic Hour, I whip out my phone anyway because before me is a huge topiary bear.
 Oh look, over there, he has a friend.
 Two topiary bears!
 There’s a putt putt course, too, and magic mirrors.
 It’s 10 minutes before I clock the iconic art deco spire of the Chrysler Building frozen in postcard-perfect splendour just a few blocks over.

 So it goes in popular new places where big – or big name – is being replaced by boutique.
 By quirk and niche.
 By adult playgrounds.
-Summiting the Empire State Building is no Instagrammable moment when the same snap is already languishing on the hard drive of everyone else.
+Summiting the Empire State Building is no Instagrammable moment when the same snap is already languishing on the hard drive of me, you and everyone we know.
 We all did the tall-buildings hustle on our first trip.

 And in New York, people do assume you’ve been before.
 “When were you last here?” they ask.
 Whether the answer is two, five or 10 years, the response is the same.
 “It’s changed a lot since then.”